Skip to main content

 What Are Stomach Diseases?

 What Stomach diseases are a general term used to describe medical disorders that involve the digestive system, especially the stomach, intestines and other organs associated with the digestive system.
 These disorders may be non-severe, minor inconveniences or chronic, incurable diseases.
-Digestive system- breaks down food, absorbs nutrients and eliminates waste.
+The digestive system breaks down food, takes in nutrients, and gets rid of waste.
 Any condition which disrupts this process may affect general health, energy, and functioning.

 The stomach perse is the focus of digestion.
-It secretes gastric acid and enzymes that digest the proteins and ready the food to be absorbed in the small intestine.
+In order to break down proteins and prepare food for absorption in the small intestine, it secretes gastric acid and enzymes.
 An inflamed, infected, or otherwise damaged stomach lining may cause gastritis, peptic ulcers, or stomach infections.

 Likewise, the issues with the intestines may lead to irritable bowel syndrome (IBS), Crohn disease, ulcerative colitis, or gastroenteritis.
 These states can be in the form of abdominal pain, bloating, diarrhea, constipation, or malabsorption of nutrients.
 Some disorders can be temporary and can be treated by changing lifestyle or using medication, whereas others are long-lasting and need continuous treatment.